Privacy and Data Protection Statement

 Postal marketing enables us to contact a wide range of individuals and is an easy way to keep you updated.
 It allows you to donate and get involved in your own time and in a way which isn’t intrusive for you.

 For this reason, and after careful consideration, we use our legitimate interests to send marketing in this way.
 This means that we won’t ask you for prior permission to send you marketing by post, but you can always tell us if you no longer want to receive post.
-If you would like any more information about how we reached our decision to use legitimate interests, please contact our Data Protection Officer using the details in the Our Contact Details section.
+If you would like any more information about how we reached our decision to use legitimate interests, please contact our Data Protection Officer.

 Changing your marketing preferences

-You can stop receiving marketing communications altogether or change your preferences at any time either by following the instructions in the communication you have received or by contacting our Supporter Services Team using the details in the Our Contact Details section.
+You can stop receiving marketing communications altogether or change your preferences at any time either by following the instructions in the communication you have received or by contacting our Supporter Services Team.

 We won’t use your information for marketing purposes if you have asked us not to.
 However, we may retain your details on a suppression list to help ensure we don’t continue to contact you.